 By 1928, the DeRuijter candy company created their own version of hagelslag.
 In addition to anise-flavored sprinkles, they offered lemon, raspberry, and orange.

 In the early years, the sprinkles were packaged in paper cones, but today they are sold in small paper boxes or plastic containers.

-Chocolate hagelslag, similar to chocolate jimmies in the U.S, were the first mass-produced in the Netherlands in 1936, by Venz, another Dutch confectionery company not affiliated with the Venco company that today produces mostly licorice, peppermint, anise-flavored candies and other sweets.
+Chocolate hagelslag, similar to chocolate jimmies in the U.S, was the first mass-produced in the Netherlands in 1936, by Venz, another Dutch confectionery company not affiliated with the Venco company that today produces mostly licorice, peppermint, anise-flavored candies, and other sweets.

 The only hagelslag that contains at least 32% cocoa can be called chocoladehagelslag, and you will find them in the flavors milk chocolate, pure chocolate and as a mix of pure and white chocolate.
 Venz is still the only company that can use the term hagelslag, which is why you'll see the only hagel on the packaging of other chocolate sprinkle brands.

 Today, hagelslag is available in a large variety of colors and flavors including chocolate, anise, and fruit (vruchtenhagel) flavors.
 Other varieties are sometimes created for holidays and special events, such as pastel-colored hagelslag for Easter and orange hagelslag for major Dutch sporting events or King's Day.
 Closely related to hagelslag are curly chocolate flakes known as chocoladevlokken.

 Other popular versions of hagelslag include Blauw en Witte muisjes (blue and white mice), bosvruchtenhagel (forest fruit sprinkles), rimboehagel (jungle sprinkles), extra pure hagel (extra- dark chocolate sprinkles), XXL hagel (extra-large chocolate sprinkles) and sprinkles containing less sugar.